 You can make these with either russet potatoes or sweet potatoes if you want a touch more flavor and loads more micronutrients.
 Russet potatoes are high in vitamin B6, potassium, copper, and vitamin C, with many of the nutrients residing in their earthy skins.
 Sweet potatoes, meanwhile, are high in vitamin A, vitamin C, manganese, copper, and pantothenic acid.
 Lower in carbs an ultra-rich in beta-carotene, they're a nutritious alternative for sure!

 - Cook Time

 - 3 russet potatoes or sweet potatoes

 - Optional: Dried or fresh chives for garnish

 - Preheat the oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper or a baking mat.

-- Using a mandoline, slice the potatoes into 1/8 inch rounds and spread evenly on a baking sheet.
+- Using a mandoline, slice the potatoes into 1/8-inch rounds, and spread evenly on a baking sheet.

 - Sprinkle with sea salt and bake for 12 minutes, or until golden and crispy.
-Remove from heat and let cool for 5 minutes.
+Remove from the heat and let cool for 5 minutes.

 - Garnish with chives and any additional seasonings, if desired.
 Enjoy!